 โญ Why is X-Frame-Options Important for SEO?

 While primarily a security feature, X-Frame-Options significantly impacts user trust and prevents malicious parties from embedding your content on unauthorized sites.
 By protecting users from deceptive practices, you maintain a site's integrity and subsequently its SEO performance.
+A compromised site can lead to loss of user data and trust, which can negatively affect search rankings.
+Therefore, implementing X-Frame-Options is not just about security; it's also about preserving your brand's reputation and ensuring a safe browsing experience for users.

 โ๏ธ How Does X-Frame-Options Work?